 We start building Gravity by using technical logs as input data.
 At first, this solution had many advantages:

 - No need to add tracking code (unlike product analytics tools)

 - Most teams rely on logs to measure performances/track issues so there is already plenty of available data

 - Good fit for API testing (same technical level)

 We built the first Minimal Viable Product of the platform.
-It allowed users to import logs from many providers (Datadog, ElasticSearch, Dynatrace…), digest them into business readable user sessions (if the logs were holding “business-readable” data), and create functional tests from them (Postman and Cucumber).
+It allowed users to import logs from many providers (Datadog, ElasticSearch, Dynatrace…), digest them into business-readable user sessions (if the logs were holding “business-readable” data), and create functional tests from them (Postman and Cucumber).

 We demoed it and got marks of interest in the concept.
-We discussed with a lot of QA people and found out that some of them were already trying to implement “Usage-Driven testing” their own way (by building homemade “testing-fitted” analytics frameworks for example).
+And we discussed with a lot of QA people and found out that some of them were already trying to implement “Usage-Driven testing” their own way (by building homemade “testing-fitted” analytics frameworks for example).
 We even had a couple of early adopters who managed to leverage their logs to generate tests.

 But, just at the end of last spring, after a year of work, we decided to pause and take a step back.
 Why?